bentoml/Yatai/docs/source/concepts/architecture.rst

 Loki
 ****

 `Loki <https://grafana.com/oss/loki/>`_ is a stack that is used for log aggregation.
 It receives logs and streams and indexes them for efficient querying.
-Along with its highly efficient memory usage and scalability, Loki is designed to integrate seamlessly with Grafana for effective log storage and retreival.
+Along with its highly efficient memory usage and scalability, Loki is designed to integrate seamlessly with Grafana for effective log storage and retrieval.